jiajiagao1231/electrooptical-materials/README.md

 <figure align="centering">
     <img src="images/wano1.png" alt="Alt Text">
     <figcaption>Figure 1: This figure illustrates the workflow for calculating hyperpolarizability.
-The workflow encompasses the following components: Mult-It, UnpackMol, DFT-Turbomole, DFT-Turbomole_1, DB-Generator Wanos, and a for loop.
+The workflow encompasses the following components:DFT-Turbomole, DFT-Turbomole_1, DFT-Turbomole_2 Wanos, and a for loop.
 </figcaption>
 </figure>